-• CAS indexes were originally intended to be searched by hand and so CAS took steps to use naming conventions that are more logical even than the IUPAC naming system.
+• CAS indexes were originally intended to be printed on paper and searched by hand and so CAS took steps to use naming conventions that are more logical even than the IUPAC naming system.
 Also, computer power was very expensive and much, much slower that today.
-One of the most obvious examples is that CAS call aniline, aminobenzene.
+One of the most obvious examples is that CAS calls aniline, aminobenzene.
 They simply decided to do it.
 Although this is a perfectly logical name aminobenzene is not an IUPAC name.
 Aniline is the IUPAC name.